Departmental sports in Pakistan: Early origins (late 1940s–1971)

 The roots of departmental sport in Pakistan lie in the early post-independence period.
 In the first decades after 1947, domestic competition in several sports was dominated by departmental teams from the Pakistan Armed Forces and Pakistan Railways, alongside provincial selections.
 As Pakistan national hockey team achieved international success around 1960, other public bodies such as Pakistan Customs, Pakistan International Airlines or Karachi Port Trust, followed with their own teams, leading other public bodies to establish teams beyond the military.

 Consolidation and peak (1970s–1990s)

 During Zulfikar Ali Bhutto's tenure (1971–77), the federal government formalised sports employment in public bodies.
 An ordinance made it mandatory for government departments to maintain sports wings and provide permanent jobs to sportspersons.
 By the 1970s the departmental pathway had become the primary route into elite sport.
 PIA's Colts scheme under Chairman Air Marshal Nur Khan identified and funded young talent across several sports.
 In individual sports.
 PIA's sports division supported squash, employing Jahangir Khan.

-In hockey, departmental teams such as PIA and Pakistan Customs dominated the National Hockey Championships for decades.
+In hockey, departmental teams such as PIA and Pakistan Customs dominated the National Hockey Championship for decades.
 In football, from 1971 until the 1990s, PIA dominated the National Football Championship with nine titles.